joshpetit/reference_parser/README.md

 var refs = parseAllReferences('I enjoy reading Gen 5:7 and 1Co 2');
 ```
 This will create a list of [Reference]s with 'Genesis 5:7' and '1 Corinthians 2'

+**Note**: The word 'is' will be parsed as the book of Isaiah, this may not be the case in
+future versions.

 ## Objects and References